 Another famous guard dog, Rottweilers are powerful and renowned for their endurance.
 Some evidence suggests that ancestors of modern Rottweilers were used to guard livestock as far back as Ancient Rome.
 Though Rottweilers are also typically associated with more aggressive jobs like police and military work, as a whole this breed is even-tempered and intelligent, making them excellent pets for active and dedicated owners.

 Eskimo and Siberian huskies — along with Alaskan malamutes — are quintessential sled dogs.
 Their speed, strength, and endurance allows them to carry loads over great distances in subzero temperatures.
-Though dogsleds are rarely used for work today, these breeds have a long history of being used to travel, and huskies are still used for recreational dogsled races.
+Though dogsleds are rarely used for work today, these working dog breeds have a long history of being used to travel, and huskies are still used for recreational dogsled races.

 Akitas are a large and powerful breed.
 The bloodline stretches back to early Japanese history, where having a member of this dominating and loyal breed was regarded as a sign of status.
 Though Akitas tend to be reserved and independent, their loyalty and fearlessness as guard dogs is legendary, and trainers who put in the time and effort will reap the benefits.